ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/parametrize_edb.rst

 ``aedb_path`` and ``design_name`` define the source aedb project.
 ``parametrize_layers``, ``parametrize_materials``, ``parametrize_padstacks``, ``parametrize_traces``
-define which parts of the aedb has to be parametrized while the ``nets_filter`` defines which nets has to be included.
+define which part of the aedb has to be parametrized while the ``nets_filter`` defines which net has to be included.
 ``expansion_polygon_mm`` and ``expansion_void_mm`` define if and which value of expansion has to be applied on polygons and voids.
 ``relative_parametric`` define if the parameters have to be considered as a delta of the original value or not.